ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_516_pwm_current_veloctiy_offset.md

-Offset value for Goal PWM / Current / Velocity
+Offset values for Goal PWM, Current, and Velocity.
+These offsets will be applied to goal values provided to the servo.

 | item                 | Unit        |       Control Mode                                  |          Description              |
 |:--------------------:|:-----------:| :---------------------------------------------------|:----------------------------------|